 The cooking times for each will vary, ranging from 15 minutes for pearled to 45 minutes for the whole farro.
 If you don’t know which type you have, check it after 15 minutes or so.

 Here’s all you need to know about farro from Good Housekeeping magazine.
 Keep in mind that because farro comes from wheat, it is NOT gluten-free.

 Besides being easy to make with the delicious, winning flavor combination of tomato, fresh basil and Parmesan cheese, you’ll love this “farrotto” recipe because it’s also leftover and freezer-friendly.

-- Farro: Bob’s Red Mill is a very reliable and widely-available brand.
-The grains are lightly scored which allows for faster cooking time.
+- Farro: Bob’s Red Mill is a very reliable and widely available brand.
+The grains are lightly scored, which allows for faster cooking time.

-- Dry White Wine: If you prefer to not use wine, substitute a little extra vegetable or chicken broth.
+- Dry White Wine: If you prefer not to use wine, substitute a little extra vegetable or chicken broth.

 - Fresh Tomatoes: I used grape tomatoes, but because they’re small, cherry tomatoes also work.
-If you have larger tomatoes you prefer to use, simply cut them into pieces that are about the same size as cherry or grape tomatoes.
+If you have larger tomatoes you prefer to use, cut them into pieces that are about the same size as cherry or grape tomatoes.
 This recipe is very forgiving in that respect!

 - Canned Tomatoes: Use canned crushed tomatoes or canned whole tomatoes that you crush yourself.
 A can of tomato sauce will also work.